What is the Brigade System in Culinary?

 • Labor-Intensive: For smaller restaurants, having such a big team can be tough or just too expensive.

-• Stressful Environment: Focusing on discipline and speed can lead to a pretty intense atmosphere, which might not be the best fit for everyone.
+• Stressful Environment: Discipline and speed can create an intense environment that is not for everyone.

 How the Brigade System is Applied in Modern Kitchens